It measures the levels of the LH hormone in the urine, which increases when ovulation is about to occur.

 Can ovulation tests also used as pregnancy tests?

-By detecting different types of hormones, ovulation tests could not be used as a pregnancy test.
+As these two tests work by detecting different types of hormones, ovulation tests cannot be used as a pregnancy test.

-An ovulation test is a test that helps to identify the time of ovulation, as this is the most fertile period in a woman's cycle.
-The test detects elevated luteinizing hormone (LH) in the urine.
+An ovulation test is a test that helps to identify the time of ovulation, the most fertile period in a woman's cycle.
+The test detects elevated levels of luteinizing hormone (LH) in the urine.

 What does a negative ovulation test mean?

 When a woman takes an ovulation test and the result is negative, she may think that something is not right and/or that she has problems ovulating.
 However, a negative ovulation test can also be due to the following reasons:

 - The woman has done the test with the first urine of the morning, or without following the instrucitons correctly.